 After completing a Double Master’s degree in Finance and Psychology, I received my PhD in Social Science with a speciality in Management at the Warsaw School of Economics.
-During my studies, I discovered a passion for intuition and decided to devote my scientific career to its study and analyze how it supports decision making in unstructured situations.
-I’ve studied the role of intuition in decision-making among the following:
+During my academic journey, I discovered a deep passion for intuition and decided to dedicate my research to exploring its role in decision-making in unstructured situations.

 The following is an outline of projects, studies and proposals I have done.
 Please note that these are sorted in order of relevance.